- Social Media Topics

 When social media first became a “thing,” plenty of businesses complained about the fact that there wasn’t enough data available to track ROI on social media marketing.
 Then as these platforms matured and got more aggressive with their monetization, many of the same people threw their arms up about pay-to-play models.

-This reality leads to the average Facebook user following lots of brands.
+Facebook ads can also be delivered to Instagram with a few extra clicks.
+With more than four billion users between Facebook and Instagram, the amount of activity that takes place on these platforms is absolutely massive.
+This reality leads to the average Facebook/Instagram user following lots of brands.
 And as businesses of all sizes often do, some started abusing this customer interaction.
-These factors led to Facebook becoming overrun with promotional content, which caused the company to step in and tweak their algorithm.
+These factors led the sites to become overrun with promotional content, which caused Meta to step in and tweak its algorithm.

-Although it’s still possible to reach Facebook fans for free by simply posting an update, businesses with Page Likes in the 4, 5 or even 6 figure range aren’t going to reach every single person for free.
-Facebook’s algorithm limits organic reach to the people who want to see it the most.
-If you want to reach more users, you’re going to have to pay for it.
+Although it’s still possible to reach Facebook or Instagram fans free by simply posting an update, if you want to reach more users, you’re going to have to pay for it.

-If your business has an active Facebook page but hasn’t done anything with ads, I recommend boosting the next post you publish with a $5 budget.
-This tiny experiment will give you a better feel for what’s possible in terms of reach with Facebook advertising.
+If your business has an active Facebook or Instagram page but hasn’t done anything with ads, I recommend boosting the next post you publish with a $5 budget for Facebook only.
+This tiny experiment will give you a better feel for what’s possible in terms of reach with Facebook/Instagram advertising.

-Making the most of Facebook ads requires diving into the Facebook Ads Manager.
+Making the most of Facebook/Instagram ads requires diving into the Business Manager in your Meta account.
 This is where things can get quite complicated but also give you access to a level of targeting that would have seemed impossible just a few years ago.